odu-cs625-datavis/public/Spr22/Syllabus.md

 ## Instructor Contact and Office Hours

-Dr. Michele Weigle: mweigle at cs.odu.edu, <https://www.cs.odu.edu/~mweigle/>
+Dr. Faryaneh Poursardar: poursardar at cs.odu.edu

-My office hours will be Tue 11a-12:30p (in-person and/or Zoom) and Wed 5-6:30p (Zoom only), or by appointment.
+My office hours will be Tuesday from 12:45 PM to 2:45 PM via Zoom or by appointment.
 See Blackboard for the link to the Zoom office hours meeting room.
 For Zoom office hours, students will be placed into the waiting room if I am already meeting with another student.
 If you cannot attend during regular office hours, please contact me to set up an alternate appointment time.

 ## Course Objectives